-72. Can an employer implement a temporary layoff after the lockdown?
+67. Can an employer implement a temporary layoff after the lockdown?

-Only by agreement.
-Therefore, in terms of a collective agreement or any other agreement that may be in place.
+Only by agreement or in terms of a collective or other agreement.

-73. How does an employer, after the lockdown, obtain the agreement of employees for a temporary layoff or reduction in remuneration?
+68. How does an employer, after the lockdown, obtain the agreement of employees for a temporary layoff or reduction in remuneration?

-Through the protracted section 189 or 189A process as set out in the LRA.
+Through the protracted section 189 or 189A process set out in the LRA.
 Employers are advised to take advice on the process before commencing any discussions.